newliver/django-mailer-2/docs/index.rst

 was to make the transition simpler for projects which are using django-mailer (or to transition back, if someone doesn't like this one).

+I made an additional fork as I need to correct some bugs related to unicode mail and add some interesting patches as the one which allows you to remove mails.

 Differences
 -----------